-The requirement for a membership is an active interest in data management, services, products, or technology as either a user or potential user.
+The requirement for membership is an active interest in data management, services, products, or technology as either a user or potential user.

-Minnesota DAMA is an affiliated chapter of DAMA International and it abides by the DAMA International Code of Conduct and Ethics which governs the conduct of its officers, members, guest attendees, speakers and presenters.
-These Bylaws are also in alignment with DAMA International’s Bylaws.
+DAMA-MN is an affiliated chapter of DAMA-I and it abides by the DAMA-I COE and COI which governs the conduct of its VPs and AVPs, members, guest attendees, speakers, and presenters.
+These Bylaws are also in alignment with DAMA-I’s Bylaws.

+In 2019 a recommendation was made to provide a simplified ‘A la Carte’ view of what comes with our Membership types (being put together).

 Membership Classifications

 Corporate - Membership by a government agency, company, corporation or major division of a corporation.
 Membership is not held by a particular individual.
-Each corporate membership should designate one member to be its primary representative.
-Each corporate membership has five (5) votes when voting is necessary, such as Board elections.
-If facilities permit, member corporations may send as many interested employees as they wish.
+Each corporate membership should designate one member to be its primary representative and Bundle Administrator on DAMA-MN’s website.
+Each corporate membership has five (5) votes when voting in Board elections.
+If facilities permit, member corporations may send as many interested employees to monthly chapter meetings as they wish.

 Individual - Membership for a specific individual.
-Each individual member has one (1) vote.
+Each individual member has one (1) vote when voting in Board elections.

-Educational – Provides membership benefits for instructors of accredited educational institutions that deliver classes on topics relevant to data management.
+Educational – Provides membership benefits for instructors and students of accredited educational institutions that deliver classes on topics relevant to data management.

-Honorary – Provides membership benefits for individuals selected by the DAMA-MN board of directors for distinguished service to DAMA-MN.
+Honorary – Provides membership benefits for individuals selected by the DAMA-MN Board of Directors for distinguished service to DAMA-MN.

+Guest – Provides temporary membership benefits for individuals interested in attending a monthly meeting to learn more about DAMA-MN prior to joining.
+Guest memberships allow for 1 “free” meeting per year (excluding DAMA-Day).

 Voting

-Formal votes (includes voting for officers, bylaw amendments, and all ballot votes):
+Formal voting (includes voting for VPs, bylaw amendments, and all ballot votes):

 Individual members may cast one vote.